 3. Extend Functionality

-Aside from accessing data and abstracting complexity, API can also be used to extend functionality.
-For instance, iOS applications can show a widget in the notification center, and do that; the app notifies the system through an API that it has a widget available.
-If the user now adds this widget to their notification center, the system will contact the app and ask how it should display the widget.
+APIs are not only valuable for accessing data and simplifying complexity but they can also be utilized to extend functionality in various ways.
+For instance, iOS applications can be enhanced by displaying widgets in the notification center.
+This is made possible through APIs, which allow the app to notify the system that it has a widget available.
+If the user decides to add the widget to their notification center, the system will communicate with the app and request instructions on how to display the widget.

 4. API Can Be Used as Gatekeepers